-The minimum estimated time to complete the Salish Sea circle tour is 30 days.
+We recommend 3 weeks for this tour.
+If you add the Discovery Islands loop, add 4-7 days.
 If you have less time, then we recommend you visit a few of the Salish regions.
-Tours combining Victoria, Gulf Islands, south part of Vancouver Island, Princess Louisa Inlet and the Sunshine Coast offer a variety of boating, natural and hospitality experiences.
+Tours combining Victoria, Gulf Islands, south part of Vancouver Island; Princess Louisa Inlet and the Sunshine Coast offer a variety of boating, natural and hospitality experiences.

 Gulf Islands and Southern Vancouver Island East

 This circuit is close to the U.S. border and BC’s urban areas.
 A short jaunt — perfect for families — begins in Victoria and leads around the Saanich Peninsula to Saanich Inlet and Brentwood Bay.
 Get your land legs back with a massage at Brentwood Bay Resort Marina.
 There are plenty of marinas on the Peninsula, many beaches and charming Sidney has an accessible downtown with amenities and attractions for young and still young.
 Continue up the coast in protected waters behind Salt Spring Island to destination marinas in Maple Bay and Genoa Bay.
 You will find plenty of cozy, more private anchorages, too.